 NOTE: None of the pictures on this post are mine.
 They were all taken by Donna at Make Your Own Wedding Rings

-As it is at least a 4 hour journey from home to Leith, me and Dave decided to stay over.
-We arrived in the late afternoon at our hotel – Adelphi Hotel.
+As it is at least a 4-hour journey from home to Leith, me and Dave decided to stay over.
+We arrived in the late afternoon at our hotel – Adelphi Hotel (check out reviews here).
 It was an old Georgian Townhouse opposite a park, very pretty.

 Once we reached them we decided against the pubs.
 We were being awkward!
 But a place across the road caught our eyes.